Pylons/pyramid/docs/narr/urldispatch.rst

-Found view (indicating that no view was found), and any routes have been defined in the configuration of your application, if the value of ``PATH_INFO`` does not already end in a slash, and if the value of ``PATH_INFO`` *plus* a slash matches any route's path, do an HTTP redirect to the slash-appended ``PATH_INFO``.
+Found view (indicating that no view was found), and any routes have been defined in the configuration of your application, if the value of ``PATH_INFO`` does not already end in a slash, and if the value of ``PATH_INFO`` *plus* a slash matches any route's path, it does an HTTP redirect to the slash-appended ``PATH_INFO``.

 Let's use an example, because this behavior is a bit magical.
-If this your route configuration is looks like so, and the ``append_slash_notfound_view`` is configured in your application:
+If the ``append_slash_notfound_view`` is configured in your application and your route configuration looks like so:

 .. code-block:: xml
    :linenos: